 The other thing I've been overwhelmed by is the amount of women who've written me some variation of an email or private message telling me that she's struggling with the same situation, married to an addict, feeling totally alone, many haven't told a soul and are carrying the burden silently and alone, and many have asked for specifics on what to do next.

-I really am trying to reach back out to each person individually, but the number of emails and DMs is in the hundreds … around 700 or so.
-I only share that so that if I haven’t responded, you know it’s not because I’m trying to ignore you but I’m slowly doing my best to get back to everyone!
+I really tried to reach back out to each person individually, but the number of emails and DMs is in the hundreds … around 700 or so.
+I only share that so that if I haven't responded, you know it's not because I'm trying to ignore you but I realized after trying for many months, I could never quite catch up with all the messages!
+This follow-up post is a way to answer some of the most frequently asked questions with a LOT of the resources I've found most helpful.
 And also to share that clearly, you and I are not alone.

 Which meeting should I go to?

 You can find your nearest ARP meeting here, but please don't feel like you HAVE to go to the meeting you live closest to.
 If you feel more comfortable attending a meeting 20 or 30 minutes away, please by all means do that!
 I understand what it's like to be afraid to bump into someone from your local congregation at a 12-step meeting, or even have someone see you enter the building for ARP and ask why you're there.
 I worried about this at first but quickly found that if we saw anyone we knew, it was like “oh hey, you too?
 Me too.”
 If you see someone at the meeting, it's because they're struggling just like you or your family member.

 General vs. separate meetings: